suryajeetlondhe/flutter_interview_questions/README.md

 way to reuse code and build on existing classes while customizing behavior with method overrides."

 ---

-137) 🔹What is a Conditional Expression?
+137.🔹What is a Conditional Expression?
+---
-     A conditional expression (also known as a ternary operator) in Dart is a concise way to evaluate a condition and return one of two values based on whether the condition is true or false.
+A conditional expression (also known as a ternary operator) in Dart is a concise way to
+     evaluate a condition and return one of two values based on whether the condition is true or false.